 Amusing Injuries: The animals, fairly often - after they steal the map from the tower, for example.
 The human characters generally don't get these, with the notable exception of one point in the opening montage where you have the main characters - including Odette - as kids getting involved in a goofy and haphazard accident and cutting away to the group of them in the traditional amusingly exaggerated slings and bandages.

-Arrow Catch: Derek's skill at this proves vital in the climax when he runs out of his own arrows and his sidekick shoots one over to him.
+Arrow Catch: Derek's skill at this proves vital in the climax when he runs out of his own arrows and Bromley shoots one over to him.
 The fact that the two had actually practiced this move, and apparently did so every day, makes it a lot easier to swallow.

 Odette's initial rejection of Derek's idea to get married was because he was doing it just because she was beautiful and couldn't think of anything else he liked about her.
 It's not that her beauty was the problem, but Derek's shallowness.

 Canon Discontinuity: Possibly the first two sequels, as the CGI ones either simply gloss them over, or pretend they never happened.